For those students that have received learning resources please click on the link to the Privacy Statement.

 The learner is the reason and the focus of all we do.

-Every learner receives an education, no matter what their illness, where they live, or what path they want to follow.
+Every learner receives an education, no matter what their health condition is, where they live, or their aspirations.

 The learners’ voices and choices are central to everything.